Hack-Southwest-Hackathon/hackahton/README.md

 A post request will accept a json file containing an array of values which indicate a users answers.
 A score will then be calculated and returned.

+### Reflection interactions

+Reflect requests are made through the ```/reflection``` domain.

+When a get request is made, the backend passes the current scores to the ```reflection.py``` module, and returns the user's scores as well as their quiz results and a review of them

 # Reflection
 The reflection model provides performance analysis for a participant and provides a score.